Dependencies

 When dependencies exist:

-- Moving a predecessor task recalculates dependent task dates
+- Moving a predecessor recalculates dependent task dates

 Example Cascade